jasonw4331/jasonwynn10/README.md

 ### Hi there, I'm Jason - aka [jasonwynn10](https://jasonwynn10.com) 👋

-## I'm a Student, Software Developer and WIP Chef!
+## I'm a Student, Software Developer and Home Chef!
 - 🔭 I’m currently working on a software distribution website!
 - 🌱 I’m learning everything I can all the time 👍
 - 👯 I’m looking to collaborate with other web developers
-- 🥅 2022 Goals: Complete a fully functional web stack
+- 🥅 2023 Goals: Create an audio mixer with Rust and WinAPI
-- ⚡ Fun fact: I love to eat all types of unique/lesser-known foods!
+- ⚡ Fun fact: I love to try eating unique or lesser-known foods

 ### Connect with me: